1884 Atlantic hurricane season: Hurricane Three

 Early on September 10, the steamship City of Palatka encountered a tropical storm, while located about 90 mi east-northeast of Cape Canaveral, Florida.
 Heading northwestward, the storm made landfall in a rural area of McIntosh County, Georgia at 01:00 UTC on September 11, with winds of 45 mph (75 km/h).
 Hours later, the system weakened to a tropical depression.
 Late on September 12, the depression re-emerged into the Atlantic Ocean and soon re-strengthened into a tropical storm.
 Thereafter, the storm headed southeastward and then eastward while slowly intensifying.
 By September 14, the system turned southward and became a Category 1 hurricane.
 It curved west-southwestward on September 15, then doubled-back by the following day.

 The hurricane accelerated east-northeastward starting on September 17, before turning northeastward on September 18.
 Around 06:00 UTC, the system attained its peak intensity with maximum sustained winds of 90 mph (150 km/h) and a minimum barometric pressure of 979 mbar.
 At 00:00 UTC on September 20, the hurricane transitioned into an extratropical cyclone while situated about 575 mi east of St. John's, Newfoundland and Labrador.
 Unusually high tides were reported at St. Johns, Florida, causing considerable damage to wharves and freight between September 15 and September 18, long after the storm moved offshore the Southeastern United States.
+In North Carolina, the cyclone dropped 8.09 in of precipitation at Wilmington, leaving streets and sidewalks nearly impassable.
+Fort Macon observed sustained winds of 32 mph.